Portfolio-Allan-Rolle/100AngularChallenges/README.md

 44. Build a footer component with the current year and social media available.
 45. Build an animation to slide right when an element enters.
 46. Build a skeleton loader
+47. Build a social media bar that floats on the ride hand side.